justexo-hash/PulseMarket/setups/KAMATERA_SETUP.md

 Once you have your connection string:

-1. Add it to your `.env` file in the PulseMarket project:
+1. Add it to your `.env` file in the Polymeme project:
    ```env
    DATABASE_URL=postgresql://pulsemarket_user:password@YOUR_SERVER_IP:5432/pulsemarket
    ```